StrumentiResistenti/Compassh/README.md

 # Compassh

-the OpenSSH VPN, without the VPN.
-CompaSSH manages a set of preconfigured SSH tunnels and enables connecting to hosts on private networks by switching on a publicly reachable SSH gateway, using SSH `ProxyCommand` feature.
-The private host does not need to be publicly resolvable.
+Claiming to be the OpenSSH VPN, but without the VPN, CompaSSH manages a set of preconfigured SSH tunnels and enables connecting to hosts on private networks by switching on a publicly reachable SSH gateway, using the SSH `ProxyCommand` feature.
+The private host name does not need to be publicly resolvable.

 CompaSSH is configured by the `~/.compassh.conf` file: